mkocvara/SokobanAI/README.md

 # SokobanAI
-AI powered Sokoban game made in 2024 for an MComp Research Project, a University module and final Masters project.
+AI powered Sokoban game made in 2024 for an MComp Research Project, a University module and final Masters project, which achieved a mark of 86.
 It is built in Unity Engine with the addition of Python scripts.

 This game is a non-traditional version of the classic game of Sokoban, where the player must push boxes onto targets in a simple 2D grid map.
 In this game, the player doesn't directly control the robot representing the player.
 Instead, you create rules to be given to a machine learning model, which powers the robot.